Symbolic Recovery of Differential Equations: The Identifiability Problem: Introduction

-\subsection{Our contributions}
+\subsection{Our Contributions}

-In this paper we want to raise awareness of the uniqueness problem, as it is vital when conducting physical law learning to keep in mind what could go wrong.
-Furthermore, developing a thorough understanding of the uniqueness problem is essential to build the foundations for further theoretical investigations of physical law learning.
-To understand the uniqueness problem, we provide necessary and sufficient conditions for uniqueness of PDEs.
-Evidently, we have to assume specific function spaces for $F$ in Equation~\eqref{eq:pde} as otherwise uniqueness becomes almost impossible to achieve.
-Our choices are linear, polynomial, algebraic, analytic, smooth and continuous functions, as these cover large parts of important PDEs and their structure enables a systematic analysis of uniqueness.
-After proving the necessary and sufficient conditions for uniqueness of PDEs, we apply these to specific classes of ODEs.
-In the end, we introduce numerical algorithms to check uniqueness of PDEs and show their correctness in numerical experiments.
+In this paper, we aim to address the uniqueness problem of symbolic recovery for differential equations.
+We provide the first necessary and sufficient conditions for the uniqueness of PDEs for different function spaces for $F:\R^k\rightarrow\R$ in \eqref{eq:pde} in the context of symbolic recovery of differential equations.
+Our choices are linear, polynomial, algebraic, analytic, smooth, and continuous functions, as these cover large parts of important PDEs and their structure enables a systematic analysis of uniqueness.
+After proving the necessary and sufficient conditions for the uniqueness of PDEs, we apply these to specific classes of ODEs.
+We then introduce numerical algorithms to check the uniqueness of PDEs and show their correctness in numerical experiments.